My Account

 Germany

 In the past, Rüdesheim was regarded by young people as stuffy German and highly provincial.
-In the meantime, even the hipster scene from Berlin can be seen here from time to time.
-The town is best known for its 144-metre-long “Drosselgasse”, the venue for wine events in small half-timbered houses and garden pubs.
-If you want to get an insight into the history of the Rüdesheim nobility, visit the beautiful courtyards on Oberstraße.
-The Frankensteiner Hof, for example.
+Today, even hipsters from Berlin can be seen here.
+The town is best known for its long, narrow “Drosselgasse”, the venue for wine events in small, half-timbered houses and garden pubs.
+If you want insight into the history of the Rüdesheim nobility, visit the beautiful courtyards on Oberstrasse such as the Frankensteiner Hof.

 Mainz